 The antibiotics and growth hormones factory workers inject into animals, the diseases they contract, and the chemicals they ingest also lead to stroke, diabetes, heart disease, and cancer killing millions of people.

-Vegans inform people who consume animals and animal byproducts about the benefits of becoming a vegan to help them live longer and more healthful lives.
+Vegans inform people who consume animals and animal byproducts about the benefits of eating plant-based food to help them live longer and more healthful lives.
 In the process, a shift to eating more plant-based foods could significantly reduce health care costs which also benefits people.

 Asking vegans who help animals why they don’t care about people is analogous to asking people who help special needs children why they don’t care about special needs children’s parents.
 It’s nonsensical and demeaning.
 The list of excuses to eat animals is long, mythical, and porous.
 Vegans don’t make excuses for their eating habits; they take pride in them because there is nothing to excuse.
 If you think before you eat, you will enjoy thinking about what you eat.
 Ready to start?
 Click here.